fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-A modifier <i>exact path="/notes"</i> has been added to the route rendering all notes, because otherwise it would also be rendered for a path with the shape <i>/notes/3</i>.
+A modifier <i>exact path="/notes"</i> has been added to the route rendering all notes, because otherwise it would also be rendered for all paths that are in the form <i>/notes/3</i>.